We understand the can-do types. The ones who want to create real change.

 Transformative Courses

 The on-campus MPH curriculum provides the breadth, depth, and practical experience needed to excel in a public health career.
-Our 300+ courses include infectious disease epidemiology, climate and health, social justice, racism and other systems of oppression in America, communications strategies, health law, policymaking, and design and conduct of clinical trials.
+Our 300+ courses include infectious disease epidemiology, biostatistics, reproductive health, climate and health, social justice practice, communications strategies, health law, policymaking, and design and conduct of clinical trials.

 By the end of the program, you will master all Council on Education for Public Health (CEPH) competencies, including: